automl/Auto-PyTorch/docs/dev.rst

 to disk as stated `here <https://scikit-learn.org/stable/modules/model_persistence.html>`_.

 **Auto-PyTorch Time Series Forecasting** currently only allows Dummy pipelines and PyTorch neural networks.
-Traditional machine learning pipelines will be introduced in the future iteration.
+Traditional machine learning pipelines will be introduced in a future iteration.

 Optimization of pipeline
 ------------------------